Publish a Managed Service offer to Azure Marketplace

 The customer onboarding process

-After a customer adds your offer, they'll be able to delegate one or more specific subscriptions or resource groups, which will then be onboarded for Azure delegated resource management.
+After a customer adds your offer, they'll be able to delegate one or more specific subscriptions or resource groups, which will then be onboarded to Azure Lighthouse.
 If a customer has accepted an offer but has not yet delegated any resources, they'll see a note at the top of the Provider offers section of the Service providers page in the Azure portal.

 Delegation must be done by a non-guest account in the customer's tenant which has the Owner built-in role for the subscription being onboarded (or which contains the resource groups that are being onboarded).
 To see all users who can delegate the subscription, a user in the customer's tenant can select the subscription in the Azure portal, open Access control (IAM), and view all users with the Owner role.